 When you pose questions of your audience don’t forget about your virtual audience.
-Take questions from viewers who post their inquiries in the comment section.
+Take questions from viewers who post their inquiries in the comment section of your event streaming platform.
 Team members who are in the wings can monitor the comment section and pass questions to presenters electronically or repeating the online question through a guest microphone.
 When doing so, address them by name and answer their questions before the live audience.
 This gives the viewer a sense of being included in the event.

-The goal of putting on an event is to engage with your audience and live streaming helps maximizes that goal.
-You have to realize that your efforts should nott stop at the people in the room.
+The goal of putting on an event is to connect with your audience and live streaming maximizes engagement goals.
+You have to realize that your efforts should not stop at the people in the room.
 Don’t let the size of the room limit your audience.
 I know it’s a cliché but think “outside the box” to engage your audience.

 Facebook Live streaming is a prefect tool to make your followers and audience feel like they matter.

 Do you need help with your social media event streaming?
 Get in touch with our team of event producers today — contact us now!